DrTexx/Volux/docs/basics/python.rst

 .. note:: ``vlx`` will serve as the name of the operator instance in the following examples

-Adding modules to an operator
+Adding Modules to an Operator
 -----------------------------

 .. code-block:: python